-As of March 31, 2010, we have net deferred tax assets of \$52.0 million, relating to the impairment of goodwill, amortization of intangibles assets, net operating loss carryforwards and certain other temporary differences.
+As of September 30, 2010, we have net deferred tax assets of \$51.6 million, relating to the impairment of goodwill, amortization of intangibles assets and certain other temporary differences.
 Although realization is not assured, we believe it is more likely than not that our net deferred tax assets, excluding certain state and foreign net operating loss carryforwards, will be realized.
-As of March 31, 2010, based upon both positive and negative evidence available, we have determined it is not more likely than not that certain deferred tax assets primarily relating to net operating loss carryforwards in state and foreign jurisdictions will be realizable and accordingly, have recorded a valuation allowance of \$3.6 million against these deferred tax assets.
-Should we determine in the future that we will be able to realize these deferred tax assets, or not be able to realize all or part of our remaining net deferred tax assets recorded as of March 31, 2010, an adjustment to the net deferred tax assets would impact net income or stockholders' equity in the period such determination was made.
+As of September 30, 2010, based upon both positive and negative evidence available, we have determined it is not more likely than not that certain deferred tax assets primarily relating to net operating loss carryforwards in certain state and foreign jurisdictions will be realizable and accordingly, have recorded a 100% valuation allowance of \$3.8 million against these deferred tax assets.
+We do not have a history of taxable income in the relevant jurisdictions and the state and foreign net operating loss carryforwards will more likely than not expire unutilized.
+Should we determine in the future that we will be able to realize these deferred tax assets, or not be able to realize all or part of our remaining net deferred tax assets recorded as of September 30, 2010, an adjustment to the net deferred tax assets would impact net income or stockholders' equity in the period such determination was made.

-As of March 31, 2010, we had federal net operating loss, or NOL, carryforwards of \$1.7 million which will begin to expire in 2019.
+As of September 30, 2010, we had federal net operating loss, or NOL, carryforwards of \$1.7 million which will begin to expire in 2019.
 The Tax Reform Act of 1986 limits the use of NOL and tax credit carryforwards in certain situations where changes occur in the stock ownership of a company.
 We believe that such a change has occurred, and that approximately \$1.7 million of NOL carryforwards is limited such that substantially all of these federal NOL carryforwards will never be available.
 Accordingly, we have not recorded a deferred tax asset for these NOL's.